 - Spinal decompression surgery is usually not required to treat scoliosis.
 It may be used for patients who do not respond to conservative care or who are experiencing severe symptoms that are diminishing the quality of life.

-If someone you love is living with scoliosis, turn to The Spine Institute in Santa Monica.
+If someone you love is living with scoliosis, turn to The Spine Institute for suitable spine surgery Santa Monica families receive.
 Our experienced physicians and surgeons can help determine the best treatment options for his or her specific situation.
 Call (310) 828-7757 today and schedule an in-person consultation.